Cloud Computing Technologies (DAT515)

 The course will run in the first half of the semester.

 4 hours of lectures and 4 hours of guided laboratory exercises.
-Laboratory exercises requires additional non-guided work effort.
-The total weekly workload, including self-study and development work, is expected to be 15 hours for the duration of the course.
+Laboratory exercises require additional non-guided work effort.
+The total weekly workload, including self-study and development work, is expected to be 15 hours for the course's duration.

 The work is carried out in groups of 2-4 students.